cstrelioff/chrisstrelioffws-sandbox/2014/10/24/inferring_probabilities_a_second_example_of_bayesian_calculations.rst

-Next, let's consider lots of data and many candidate probabilities:
+Notice the following things:

+* The posterior and the likelihood no longer have the same shape.
+The strong prior affects of inference -- we should have a really good reason to use this prior!
+* The posterior probabilities of :math:`p_{0}=0.2,0.4` have both *decreased relative to their prior probabilities* because of their low likelihood for the provided data series.
+In a similar manner, the posterior probabilities of :math:`p_{0}=0.6, 0.8` have *increased relative to their prior probabilities*.
+This makes sense because of the prior and the data provided!

+Finally, let's do a quick example with more candidate probabilities, 100 in this case, and a longer data series.

 .. code-block:: python

     # set probability of 0
     p0 = 0.23
-    # set rng seed to 42, the meaning of like..
+    # set rng seed to 42
     np.random.seed(42)
     # generate data
     data2 = np.random.choice([0,1], 500, p=[p0, 1.-p0])

     # prior
-    A2 = prior(np.arange(0.0, 1.01, 0.01))
+    A3 = prior(np.arange(0.0, 1.01, 0.01))

     # posterior
-    post2 = posterior(data2, A2)
+    post3 = posterior(data2, A3)
-    post2.plot()
+    post3.plot()